aercolino/secreta/README.md

 ### `secreta-decrypt` module

-This Secreta package is a node module for decrypting configuration secrets with a private key.
+This is an npm package that installs the `secreta-decrypt` module.

-+ It should be npm-installed into the AWS Lambda function from which you need your secret configuration.
+`secreta-decrypt` is meant to be used by the programmer that develops the Lambda function that will use a configuration object, with decrypted and merged secrets.

-#### Install
+#### Installation

 ```
 $ npm install --save @aercolino/secreta-decrypt
 ```

 #### Usage